Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 Interpreter Qualifications

 Generally, you should not use a friend or family member as an interpreter.
 The individual should be a “disinterested” third party.
-The interpreter needs to take a valid, government-issued identity document and translate what the officer and the applicant say word-for-word to the best of his or her ability without adding the interpreter’s own opinion, commentary, or answer.
+The interpreter needs to take a valid, government-issued identity document and translate what the officer and the applicant say word-for-word to the best of their ability without adding the interpreter’s own opinion, commentary, or answer.

 The USCIS officer may disqualify an interpreter if the officer believes the integrity of the examination is compromised by the interpreter’s participation or the officer determines the interpreter is not competent to translate.
 For example, if the applicant’s sister is the interpreter or the officer is already fluent in the applicant’s native language, the officer may excuse the interpreter.